YotamAviv/oneofus/test_plan.md

     - Web: centered and signed in.
 On the Nerdster, turn on menu => Prefs +> everything.
 In the tree view, verify that "Me" has a delegate key and a a delegate statement.

 - Submit 2 things, verify revokeAt
-  - submit subject "A"
+  - submit (and recommend) subject "A"
-  - BUG: I had to refresh the nerdster.
-I think that after signing in again with a delegate, it didn't load my delegate statement.
-  - submit subject "B"
+  - submit (and recommend) subject "B"
   - revoke delegate at first (the earlier of the 2, "A")
   - refresh Nerdster and check.
 You should A but not B.
     - (Nerdster should display revoked key cross out like on the phone.)